- Prayer and Worship

 F.C.
 Journaling: Read slowly the following quote from Faithful Citizenship and write in your prayer journal about what strikes you about the quote and how it relates to you personally.
 Pray for understanding and the grace to respond to God’s call.

-2. What faith teaches about the dignity of the human person and about the sacredness of every human life helps us see more clearly the same truths that also come to us through the gift of human reason.
+10. What faith teaches about the dignity of the human person, about the sacredness of every human life, and about humanity's strengths and weaknesses helps us see more clearly the same truths that also come to us through the gift of human reason.
 At the center of these truths is respect for the dignity of every person.
 This is the core of Catholic moral and social teaching.
 Because we are people of both faith and reason, it is appropriate and necessary for us to bring this essential truth about human life and dignity to the public square.
-We are called to practice Christ’s commandment to “love one another” (Jn 13:34).
+We are called to practice Christ's commandment to "love one another" (Jn 13:34).
 We are also called to promote the well-being of all, to share our blessings with those most in need, to defend marriage, and to protect the lives and dignity of all, especially the weak, the vulnerable, the voiceless.
-In his first encyclical letter, Deus Caritas Est¸ Pope Benedict XVI explained that “charity must animate the entire lives of the lay faithful and therefore also their political activity, lived as ‘social charity’” (no. 29).
+In his first encyclical letter, Deus Caritas Est, Pope Benedict XVI explained that "charity must animate the entire lives of the lay faithful and therefore also their political activity, lived as 'social charity'" (no. 29).

 A.C.T.S.: This acronym stands for Adoration, Confession, Thanksgiving, and Supplication.
 You can use the acronym to help you pray for issues you care about and for help in acting as a faithful citizen.